ByteFlipper-58/mc-tools/README.md

 - Minecraft® is a registered trademark of Mojang AB
 - Thanks to the Mineatar API for providing skin rendering services
 - Thanks to the MCStatus API for server status information
+- Thanks to Ashcon API for player data services